brendtmcfeeley/devops-practical-applicaction/k3d-aws-env/README.md

 # k3d-dev-env

-Deploy a multi-node k8s cluster on an AWS EC2 instance using terraform, ansible, and k3d; primarily for deploying the bigbang baseline.
+Deploy a multi-node k8s cluster on an AWS EC2 instance using terraform, ansible, and k3d.

 # Requirements